nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * If a parameter is expected only once in a command, but you specified it multiple times, TrAcker takes only the last occurrence of the parameter only, <b> other than `rm` and `delete` commands </b>.
     * e.g. if you specify `telegram/IAmGeorge telegram/IAmNotGeorge`, only `telegram/IAmNotGeorge` will be taken.
     * e.g. if you specify `addStudent 1 Tutorial/1 Tutorial/2`, TrAcker add the student whose index is 1 to Tutorial whose index is 2.
+    * e.g. if you specify `rm 1 rm 2`, TrAcker will throw an error.
 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `:wq`, and `clear`) are ignored by the parser.
   * e.g. if you specify `help 123`, the parser interprets it as `help`.
   * e.g. if you specify `:wq help`, the parser interprets it as `:wq`.
 * Extraneous parameters for commands that do not expect such parameters may be parsed incorrectly, especially for date field.
   * e.g. if you specify `touch Tutorial/firstTutorial -date 10/10/2025 10:00 2025`, the parser interprets it as adding a tutorial with date 10/10/2025 10:00 2025, which is not a valid date.
 Hence, TrAcker throws an error.
 * Visual images for successful commands have been shown for each feature.
-Not all commands have visual images to avoid clutter.
+Not all commands have visual images to avoid clutter, and the visual images might not be the exact same as what you have.
-* All parameters and their constraints have been provided in [the Appendix](#parameters-and-constraints) for your reference.
 </div>

 --------------------------------------------------------------------